tj/bm/Readme.md

 			-O		If more than one answer force the first bookmark to be open -Y		If more than one answer force ALL bookmarks to be open

+	-x 'object'	Search for bookmarks and copy it to clipboard (use the same argument as for -s) Options for -x
+			-i		Incensitive case search
+			-X		If more than one answer force the first bookmark to be copied -Y		If more than one answer force ALL bookmarks to be copied

+	-r 'object'	Search for bookmarks and Print the recorded associated picture (use the same argument as for -s) Options for -r
+			-i		Incensitive case search
+			-O		If more than one answer force the first bookmark to have its picture printed -Y		If more than one answer force ALL bookmarks to have their picture printed

 	-d 'URL' or	Delete the URL from bookmark file md5sum or
 	   'URL part'	Options for -d